awsdocs/aws-encryption-sdk-docs/doc_source/migrate-commitment-policy.md

 In version 1\.8\.*x*, when you use the `--wrapping-keys` parameter in an `--encrypt` or `--decrypt` command, a `--commitment-policy` parameter with the `forbid-encrypt-allow-decrypt` value is required\.
 Otherwise, the `--commitment-policy` parameter is invalid\.

-In version 2\.1\.*x*, the `--commitment-policy` parameter is optional and defaults to the `require-encrypt-require-decrypt` value, which won't encrypt or decrypt any ciphertext encrypted without key commitment\.
+In versions 2\.1\.*x* and later, the `--commitment-policy` parameter is optional and defaults to the `require-encrypt-require-decrypt` value, which won't encrypt or decrypt any ciphertext encrypted without key commitment\.
 However, we recommend that you set the commitment policy explicitly in all encrypt and decrypt calls to help with maintenance and troubleshooting\.

 This example sets the commitment policy\.
 It also uses the `--wrapping-keys` parameter that replaces the `--master-keys` parameter beginning in version 1\.8\.*x*\.
 For details, see [Updating AWS KMS master key providers](migrate-mkps-v2.md)\.
 For complete examples, see [Examples of the AWS Encryption CLI](crypto-cli-examples.md)\.